Lucullus: Decline and death

 Plutarch reports that Lucullus lost his mind towards the end of his life, intermittently developing signs of insanity as he aged.
 Plutarch, however, seems to be somewhat ambivalent as to whether the apparent madness was actually the result of the administration of a purported love potion or other explicable cause, hinting that his alleged precipitous mental decline (and his concomitant withdrawal from public affairs) may have been at least in part conveniently feigned in self-protection against the rise to power of his political opponents, such as the popular party, during a time in which the political stakes were often life and death.
 Lucullus' brother Marcus oversaw his funeral.

 His tomb has been located near his villa in Tusculum.

 Marriages

-Lucullus married Clodia, (one of the daughter of Appius Claudius Pulcher the consul of 79 BC) at the earliest 76 BC.
+Lucullus married Clodia, (one of the daughters of Appius Claudius Pulcher the consul of 79 BC) at the earliest 76 BC.
 With her he had a daughter and possibly a homonymous son.
 He divorced her about the year 66 BC, on his return to Rome after friction in Asia with her brother, Publius Clodius Pulcher.

-Servilia, the daughter of Livia and Quintus Servilius Caepio, sister of Servilia Major, and half-sister of Cato the Younger: also notorious for her loose morals, as she cheated on him, he forced himself to stay with her out of respect for her half-brother Cato.
+He then married Servilia, the daughter of Livia and Quintus Servilius Caepio, sister of Servilia Major, and half-sister of Cato the Younger; notorious for her loose morals, Servilia cheated on him, but he forced himself to stay with her out of respect for her half-brother Cato.
 They had a son named Marcus.
-When he died he made Cato the guardian of the boy.
+When Lucullus died he made Cato the guardian of the boy.